Alicepinch/stay-in-st-tropez/TESTING.md

 # Testing

-During the building process of this website I was regularly checking Developer tools, WS3 code validators to test the responsiveness and performance of the website and JShint to check for any major errors in my Javascript.
+During the building process of this website I was regularly checking Developer tools, WS3 code validators to test the responsiveness and performance of the Website and JShint to check for any major errors in my JavaScript.
 Below is all the testing I ran and all of the changes that I made to improve on any issues that I encountered.

 ### Lighthouse:
 ---

 When checking the lighthouse in the developer tools, Google suggested some things to improve the reports.

-- In order to improve best practices I added rel=noopener to all 'a' links.
+- In order to improve best practices, I added rel=noopener to all 'a' links.
-- To improve performance I compressed all images using TinyPNG.
+- To improve performance, I compressed all images using TinyPNG.
-- To improve accessibility I added aria-lables and alt attributes to all links and images.
+- To improve accessibility, I added aria-labels and alt attributes to all links and images.

 Please note that the 'Performance' report is lower than the others, this is because of the slideshow displaying different images at different times.
 These images were not converted to a next generation format due to compatibility with safari browser.